MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchAllowedList.md

 ## DESCRIPTION

-Restricted SharePoint Search gives an ability to Global/Tenant and SharePoint admins to Global/Tenant and SharePoint admins to enable/disable organization wide search.
-This control, when enabled offers up to 100 sites to be allowed in organization wide search, includes user’s previously accessed files and includes content from user’s frequent sites.
-Allow list is a set of curated sites where the customer has reviewed the permissions and has applied data governance on them.
-Allow list will support Site Collections, Hub and Comm sites.
+Restricted SharePoint Search gives an ability to Global and SharePoint Administrators to enable or disable organization wide search.
+This control, when enabled offers up to 100 sites to be allowed in organization wide search, includes user's previously accessed files and includes content from user's frequent sites.
+Allow list is a set of curated sites where the administrator has reviewed the permissions and has applied data governance on them.
+Allow list will support sites, hub sites and communication sites.

 The Get-SPOTenantRestrictedSearchAllowedList cmdlet will return all the sites that are in the allowed list in the tenant.

 You must be a SharePoint Online or global administrator to run the Get-SPOTenantRestrictedSearchAllowedList cmdlet.

 ## EXAMPLES